skolbin-ssi/Dynamics-365-Fraud-Protection-ManualReview/arm/README.md

 3. The appropriate spring profile will be configured for backend Java Web App

 ## Technical alert configuration

+Technical alerts are not related to business metric alerts inside application.
+Technical alerts are intended for troubleshooting and support.

+**Warning!** Technical alerts can contain information from logs.

+### Alerts notificatioin email
 In order to configure health/availability alerts for the solution, add the following parameter with list of email addresses to properties file:
 ```